paperbenni/paperbenni.github.io/content/posts/archfonts.md

 Eventually I found out that seemingly random characters made seemingly random programs freeze.
 Does not have to be nerd fonts or anything weird, can be a dash or a dollar sign.
-Firefox is mostly fine with some minor issues, Chrome has no issues, Sublime Merge is an instant crash, Kitty is fine if you do not render nerd fonts, ghostty crashes entirely, waybar is invisible, gnome-font-viewer does not start, nautilus however is fine.
+Firefox is mostly fine with some minor issues, but Chrome has no issues, Sublime Merge is an instant crash, Kitty is fine if you do not render nerd fonts, ghostty crashes entirely, waybar is invisible, gnome-font-viewer does not start, nautilus however is fine.